glymehrvrd/srtplayer/README.md

-This is a simple srt player written with python and Qt.
+This is a simple srt player written in python and Qt.

 Operations:
 1. Left click to choose srt file.